PLATOON

 All three of the lead actors deliver fine performances, and this must surely be a career-high for Berenger (who along with Dafoe received an Oscar nomination).

 But the real strength of the film is the skilful way in which Stone gets us familiar with many other members of the platoon, from the inexperienced Lieutenant downwards, each of whom gets a little story arc.
 John C McGinley in particular plays a memorable character.
-Forest Whitaker and Johnny Depp are among the supporting actors although I can't say I noticed the latter at all.
+Forest Whitaker and Johnny Depp are also among the supporting actors although I can't say I noticed the latter at all.

 Comments